nfthomas/ttb-label-app/README.md

 ![fuzzy_name_close_match.png](docs/fuzzy_name_close_match.png)

 > A label where the Brand Name is close to the expected value, and fuzzy matching is enabled.
-In this case "Old tom distillery" matches a different part of the label with "distilled".
+In this case "Old tom distillery" somewhat matches a different part of the label with "distilled".